remodlai/Flowise/packages/server/src/migrations/multi-tenant/custom_access_hooks/custom_access_hooks_changelog.md

 - Added direct update to auth.users table to ensure UI reflects correct role
 - Fixed issue where superadmins might not have access to global context

+### v6 - Comprehensive JWT Claims
+- Combined functionality of v5 and v1_platform_admin_jwt_claim
+- Added platform_admin claim to JWT for RLS policies
+- Ensured all necessary claims are included in a single hook
+- Fixed issue with platform admins not seeing all applications

+### v7 - Simplified Auth Hook
+- Simplified the hook implementation to focus on core functionality
+- Added more robust error handling with specific EXCEPTION blocks
+- Added test_claim to verify hook is working

+### v8 - Resource-Based Access Control
+- Added resource_type and resource_id columns to user_custom_roles table
+- Updated unique constraint to include resource fields
+- Enhanced JWT claims to include resource information
+- Improved role-based access control with resource context

+### v9 - JWT Custom Claims Hook (2025-03-07)

+Added a new JWT custom claims hook that adds the following claims to the JWT:
+- `is_platform_admin`: Boolean indicating if the user is a platform admin
+- `user_roles`: Array of user roles with resource information
+- `user_permissions`: Array of user permissions

+This hook allows the application to use JWT claims for authorization instead of querying the database directly, improving performance and security.

+To enable this hook:
+1. Run the SQL in `fresh_hook.sql` to create the hook function
+2. Go to the Supabase dashboard > Authentication > Hooks > JWT Claim Generation
+3. Select the function: `public.custom_jwt_claim_hook`
+4. Save the changes
+5. Log out and log back in to get a new JWT with the custom claims

 ## v1_custom_access_token_hook.sql - [Date: YYYY-MM-DD]
 - Initial versioned implementation of the custom_access_token_hook
 - Based on the original working version